tssan/cftutorials/content/Tutorials/static-page-generator.md

 After Pelican is installed user can jump right into writting articles and other content.
 For that any text editor will suffice.
 I'm using Sublime Text editor.

-Customazing blog appearance require knowledge abut **HTML** and **CSS**.
-Pelican has build in templates system that can be also used to change blog layout and styles.
+Customazing blog appearance require knowledge of **HTML** and **CSS**.
+Pelican has build-in templates system that can be also used to change blog layout and styles.
 There are ready to use themes for Pelican.

-To sum up requirements for this tutorial are:
+To sum up, requirements for this tutorial are:

 * Linux based OS, Python3 (optionally on Windows: WSL or Virtualbox)
 * Text editor